syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### getSummaryValues(summaryCol, summaryData)
 {:#methods:getsummaryvalues}

-Get the calculated summary values of json data passed to it
+Get the calculated summary values of JSON data passed to it

 <table class="params">
 <thead>